 Taiwan Makes e-Invoicing Mandatory for all Taxpayers

-Since January 2021, any company foreign or national must invoice electronically.
+Since January 2021, any foreign or national company in Taiwan must invoice electronically.
 Failure to comply could imply sanctions from the Ministry of Finance.

 Taiwan has reached its goal to fully substitute the paper invoice with the electronic invoice.
 Since 2000 many of the government has embarked on multiple initiatives to substitute paper invoicing with e-invoicing.

 In 2006 a program was initiated to plan and standardize the e-invoicing process through an integrated services platform.